4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 > [!WARNING]
-> Keep in mind this is all content that was covered in class **BEFORE ** sessional 1, however the paper will have a more practical oriented approach
+> Keep in mind this is all content that was covered in class with theory in mind, however the paper will have a more practical oriented approach

 | Chapter                                                                                | Status                  |
 | -------------------------------------------------------------------------------------- | ----------------------- |